justindisney/scribbit/README.md

 At the moment, caching for the twig templates is disabled, due to the possibility that the cache files may not be removable from the command-line.

-File and image upload functionality is coming soon.
+File/image upload functionality is coming soon.

 ## How to Contribute